-It is a type of marble that has been treated with a chemical or physical process to improve its appearance and durability.
+It is a variety of marble that has undergone a physical or chemical procedure to enhance both its durability and attractiveness.

 Color Options